Join us for an adventure in flavor!

 Two bowls of yakamein, a noodle and beef soup famous in New Orleans.

-Creole Seasoning, in my Gypsy Bowl… enjoy!
+Creole Seasoning, in our Gypsy Bowl… enjoy!

 Creole seasoning in the Gypsy Bowl.